Info-Ghost/Vault/README.md

-# Welcome to Info Ghost
+# Welcome to the Info Ghost Vault

+---

-Here is a collection of all the resources I have compiled.
+This is a collection of resources, walkthroughs, and other helpful media.
 No LLMS were used in the creation of any of these resources, everything has been written by myself.

 ## OSINT Resources